-All statistical analyses were conducted in Primer v7 and (Clarke et al., 2008; Clarke and Gorley, 2015; R Core Team, 2019).
+All statistical analyses were conducted in the R statistical environment and Primer v7 and (Clarke et al., 2008; Clarke and Gorley, 2015; R Core Team, 2019).
 Due to violations of normality assumptions that could not be corrected with data transformation, nonparametric tests were used for both percent cover and coral density datasets.
 For percent cover, duplicate analyses were run on major taxa (Phylum level and general benthic type) and minor taxa (lowest taxonomic identification).
+For coral density, the dataset containing minor taxa were used for all statistical analyses.
 Data were first standardized across transects, and square-root transformed to reduce influence of zero values found in many community datasets.
-A resemblance matrix was created for transects using Bray-Curtis similarity for statistical and ordination analyses with the R package (Oksanen et al., 2019)were run between banks with the function pairwiseAdonis.
-Permutational analyses of variance (PERMANOVA) were conducted ato identify overall differences in benthic communities among sites (Oksanen et al., 2019), where pairwise PERMANOVA identified significant pairwise comparisons between sites.
-PERMANOVA parameters included Type III SS, unrestricted permutation of raw data, and 9,999 permutations.
-(Martinez Arbizu, 2017).
-Similarity percentage (SIMPER) tests were run in PRIMER v7 to determined the benthic types most strongly contributing to community variation among sites using a similarity cutoff of 70%.
-Multivariate differences among sites were visualized with nonmetric multidimensional scaling plots (nMDS), with similarity overlays generated from hierarchical cluster analysis.
+Distance matrices were created for transects using Bray-Curtis dissimilarity for subsequent statistical and ordination analyses implementing non-metric multidimensional scaling (nMDS) with the R package vegan (Oksanen et al., 2019).
+Permutational analyses of variance (PERMANOVA; 9,999 permutations) were conducted using the adonis function in vegan to identify overall differences in benthic communities among banks.
+Following any significant PERMANOVA results the function pairwiseAdonis was used to conduct pairwise comparisons between banks, with false discovery rate (FDR) corrected p-values (Martinez Arbizu, 2017).
+Similarity percentage (SIMPER) tests were run in PRIMER v7 to determine the benthic taxa/types which contributed most strongly to community variation among sites using a similarity cutoff of 70%.

-For coral density, the dataset containing minor taxa were used for all statistical analyses.
-Data were standardized across transects and square-root transformed to generate a Bray-Curtis similarity matrix.
-PERMANOVA were conducted to assess overall differences in coral density among sites, with pairwise PERMANOVA to identify significant differences between pairs of sites.
-Test parameters were identical to those described earlier.
-A SIMPER was run to determine the strongest contributors to coral density at each site, once again using a cutoff of 70%. nMDS was used to visualize differences in coral density among sites, with similarity cluster overlays using the same parameters as for the percent cover datasets.
+Additionally, richness, diversity, and evenness metrics were calculated for coral communities at all banks surveyed.
+Analyses were conducted for all corals (Orders Alcyonacea, Antipatharia, AnthoaXXX, and Scleractinia) at the Family level and for all Scleractinian corals to the genus level.
+Kruskal-Wallis tests were conducted for each metric to determine differences between banks.
+Following any significant tests pairwise Conover-Iman tests were implemented, using FDR corrected p-values.

 Results